Hard Goods Rhizome Barrier

 Small orders for bamboo poles are welcome.
 You must specify in detail

-Available diameters are from 1/2" to 1".
-These we ship in up to 6'
+diameters are from 1" to 3".
+These we ship in up to 6' legths by UPS.
+The

 Bamboo Tools